ziutek/mymysql/doc/readme.md

 3. Auto connect / reconnect / repeat interface was added.
 It allows not worry about making the connection, and not wory about re-establish connection after network error or MySQL server restart.
-It is certainly safe to use it with *select* queries.
+It is certainly safe to use it with *select* queries and to prepare statements.
 As for the use of the *insert* queries, I'm not entirely sure, that they always can be repeated after network error.
-Repetition of the *Prepare* method call appears to be quite safe (at most it prepare unnecessary copy of statement).
 This interface does not appear to be useful with local transactions.
 4. Multi statements / multi results were added.
 5. Types ENUM and SET were added for prepared statements results.